 Our latest video goes behind the scenes on a test launch for one of our custom RED DSMC2 Helium 8K cameras, flown into space from the highlands of Scotland to test the camera’s capability to capture high resolution stills.
 In this post, we’ll explain how developments in camera technology might make the practice of shooting photo and video on separate devices a thing of the past.
-Learn more below the video.
+Watch the video below for the full story.

 Using a cinema camera to produce photographs might seem like an unusual approach.
 Practically since film cameras were invented, taking stills from a video was no substitute for using a dedicated photographic camera.
 A single frame from a video would be low resolution and blurry due to subject movement.
 The dynamic range of a video camera is often lower than an equivalent quality of photo camera, meaning individual frames might be poorly exposed, and the slow-moving rolling shutter could cause artefact issues.

 While a single frame from a film reel or digital video might happen to look good and a competent production team can frame a shot to increase that likelihood, in most situations where both stills and video were required, the best solution has long been to use two cameras.
 Now, that has begun to change.

 In the last decade, advancements in digital imaging technology have reached the mainstream and the standard of image quality has drastically improved.
 4K TVs and displays are commonplace and action cameras capable of shooting in 4K cost less than a current-generation games console.
 That increase in resolution has done a great deal to bring frame grabs closer to the quality of a photograph from a dedicated stills camera.